Philmont at a Glance

 Columbia County covers 643 square miles, about 20 miles from the east bank of the Hudson River to the Massachusetts border.
-Philmont is located within the Town of Claverack, and the surrounding areas have a strong agricultural base and beautiful mountainous landscapes.
+The Village of Philmont is located within the Town of Claverack, and the surrounding areas have a strong agricultural base and beautiful mountainous landscapes.

-Philmont derives its name from George P. Philip, who built a 36-acre reservoir to provide water for his mill.
-This, in turn, led to construction of a 56-acre reservoir in the Taconic Mountains to guarantee water to the mills, thus creating the Factory Hill.
+The village derives its name from George P. Philip, who built a 36-acre reservoir to provide water for his mill.
+This, in turn, led to construction of a 56-acre reservoir in the Taconic Mountains to guarantee water to the mills, thus creating Factory Hill.

 Today, Philmont is a growing village.
 With its proximity to Hudson, New York City, the Berkshires, and the Adirondacks, the area is fast becoming a popular destination.
 Philmont is also an attractive place for new residents and businesses because of its village charm, centralized location, and economic revitalization.